 Refills on mail-order prescriptions.
-For refills, please contact your pharmacy 14 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
-The pharmacy can reach you to confirm your order before shipping, please make sure to let the pharmacy know the best ways to contact you.
-Our Member Services phone number is printed on the back cover of this booklet.
+For refills, please contact your pharmacy 14 days before your current prescription will run out to make sure your next order is shipped to you in time.

 Section 2.4 How can you get a long-term supply of drugs?